Discover what you are naturally good at

 2. Having lunch with one person from work per week to collaborate and learn from them/network.

-4. Scheduling an hour during after-work hours (such as 5:30-6:30) three times per week to focus on personal tasks without distractions.
+4. Scheduling an hour during after-work hours (such as 5:30-6:30 PM) three times per week to focus on personal tasks without distractions.

-7. Taking an online course on a topic that interests you to learn more about it.
+6. Taking an online course on a topic that interests you to learn more about it.

-9. Learning how to type faster with both hands so you are not wasting time looking at the keyboard.
+8. Learning how to type faster with both hands so you are not wasting time looking at the keyboard.

-Short-term Goals for Your Relationships can include:
+Short-term goals for your relationships can include:

-2. Setting up a family fun night with your siblings, cousins, etc. where you can brainstorm new activities to do together.
+2. Setting up a family fun night with your siblings, cousins, children, etc. where you can brainstorm new activities to do together.

 3. Planning for an annual retreat with old friends so you can catch up and see each other outside of work/school events.